Before putting any bulky items outside, please leave them in the house and consider whether they can be reused.

 What is the National re-use line?

 The National re-use line is funded by Zero Waste Scotland and ensures that you can find an alternative way to dispose your unwanted items, whilst helping your local community and reducing the volume of waste sent to landfill.
-Through this service, the Council and Zero Waste Scotland aim to encourage householders to donate their unwanted re-usable items by contacting a re-use organisation that can collect you’re your area.
+Through this service, the Council and Zero Waste Scotland aim to encourage householders to donate their unwanted re-usable items by contacting a re-use organisation that can collect your area.
 Simply visit Zero Waste Scotland to find who collects from your area.

 Why use the National re-use line?